 - Provide recipients with full control over how they receive their funds.

-And, thanks to new advances in real-time ACH, we’re getting closer to including delivery confirmation, providing the first true end-to-end payout tracking value chain.
-As you can imagine, there are an overwhelming number of use cases for this new technology—just think of the thousands of collaborative, on-demand, and sharing economy platforms that could benefit from integrating this granularity into their worker payment experience.
-Fast, secure, simple, and streamlined—sending money to your contract workforce can be as easy as sending an express package with FedEx.
+Thanks to new advances in real-time ACH, we’ve been able to launch Hyperwallet’s Payment Tracker and provide the first true end-to-end payout tracking value chain.
+As you can imagine, there is an overwhelming number of use cases for this new technology—just think of the thousands of collaborative, on-demand, and sharing economy platforms that could benefit from integrating this granularity into their worker and seller payment experience.
+Fast, secure, simple, and streamlined—sending money to your independent workforce can be as easy as sending an express package with FedEx.